Saturn 3: Shooting

 Filming started in late January 1979.
 Donen says there were difficulties with the actors.
 "It was my fault, not John's," said Donen.
 "The truth is John had hardly ever been on a set, which I didn't realize.
 He was such a terrific talent but ... he knew next to nothing about staging a scene or handling actors.
 The film started floundering."
-Donen decided he had to be on set with Barry but says Barry refused and quit the project.
+Donen decided he had to be on set with Barry, but says Barry refused and quit the project.
 "There was no question of his being fired," said Donen.

-Reportedly the cause was a dispute with Kirk Douglas.
+Reportedly, the cause was a dispute with Kirk Douglas.

-Fawcett said when Donen started directing "this film that had been going in one direction, took off in another.
+Fawcett said that when Donen started directing, "this film that had been going in one direction, took off in another.
 Suddenly, there were hair and costume changes, and the story changed."

-Stanley Donen was dissatisfied with Harvey Keitel and the two men had a poor working relationship.
-A friend of Keitel's said the actor "hated everything and everybody on that film."
+Stanley Donen was dissatisfied with Harvey Keitel, and the two men had a poor working relationship.

-The film wound up costing over $10 million.
+The film cost over $10 million.
 "That's a lot for a film with three characters," admitted Donen.
 "The robot cost a lot more than we expected.
 It was slower to photograph than we thought it would be.
 And when John couldn't finish directing the picture, that took time."